Excipient: Binders

+Bulking agents

+Also known as fillers and diluents, bulking agents add mass to solid formulations that have small amounts of potent active ingredients.

 Coatings

 Tablet coatings protect tablet ingredients from deterioration by moisture in the air and make large or unpleasant-tasting tablets easier to swallow.
 For most coated tablets, a cellulose ether hydroxypropyl methylcellulose (HPMC) film coating is used which is free of sugar and potential allergens.
 Occasionally, other coating materials are used, for example synthetic polymers, shellac, corn protein zein or other polysaccharides.
 Capsules are coated with gelatin.

 Enterics control the rate of drug release and determine where the drug will be released in the digestive tract.
 Materials used for enteric coatings include fatty acids, waxes, shellac, plastics, and plant fibers.

 Colours

 Colours are added to improve the appearance of a formulation.
 Colour consistency is important as it allows easy identification of a medication.
 Furthermore, colours often improve the aesthetic look and feel of medications.
 Small amounts of colouring agents are easily processed by the body, although rare reactions are known, notably to tartrazine.
 Commonly, titanium oxide is used as a colouring agent to produce the popular opaque colours along with azo dyes for other colors.
 By increasing these organoleptic properties a patient is more likely to adhere to their schedule and therapeutic objectives will also have a better outcome for the patient especially children.